modernish/modernish/README.md

 command that came with your operating system.
 By default, the system-default PATH search only applies to the command itself, and not to any commands that the command may search for in turn.
-But if the `-p` option is specified at least twice, or if the command is a shell function (hardened under another name using `-f`), the command is run in a subshell with `PATH` exported as the default path, which is equivalent to adding a `PATH=$DEFPATH` assignment argument (see [below](#user-content-important-note-on-variable-assignments)).
+But if the `-p` option is specified at least twice, the command is run in a subshell with `PATH` exported as the default path, which is equivalent to adding a `PATH=$DEFPATH` assignment argument (see [below](#user-content-important-note-on-variable-assignments)).